Wadud of Swat

 Miangul Sir Abdul Wadud (Urdu: ميانگل عبد الودود) was the Wāli of Swat from 1926 until his abdication in 1949.
-A grandson of the Akhund of Swat, he was elected as ruler of Swat by a loya jirga in November 1918 and was formally recognized as Wāli of Swat on 3 May 1926 by the British authorities.
+A grandson of the Akhund of Swat, he was elected as ruler of Swat (princely state) by a loya jirga in November 1918 and was formally recognized as Wāli of Swat on 3 May 1926 by the British authorities.
 He ruled from 1918 to 1949, when he abdicated in favour of his eldest son, Miangul Jahan Zeb.

 Early life and struggle for power

-Miangul Sir Abdul Wadud was born in the Royal Gujjar family of Saidu Sharif in 1881.
+Miangul Sir Abdul Wadud was born in the Muslim Gujjar family of Saidu Sharif in 1881.
 He was the grandson of Saidu Baba from paternal and Aman ul-Mulk, Mehtar of Chitral from maternal side.
 He was educated privately.
 In 1915, when the tribes of upper Swat elected Syed Abdul Jabbar Shah as their ruler, he opposed the election and went into exile at Dalbar.
 Abdul Jabbar could not defend the territory in a counterattack on Nawab of Dir in 1916.
 Anarchy ensued.
 Abdul Wadud returned and took up arms against Abdul Jabbar in 1916.
 As a result, the Jirga of Swat decided to oust Abdul Jabbar and appointed Abdul Wadud to replace him in 1917.
 Abdul Wadud established his rule in Swat with the help of the Mandanr tribe, and annexed Buner and Chakesar to his dominion.
 By 1923, he controlled most of the Swat area.